 How long does it take to get a green card through marriage?

-If your spouse is a U.S. citizen or green card holder, he/she can sponsor you for a green card.
+If your spouse is a U.S. citizen or green card holder, he/she can file a green card application for you.
 The process is usually much faster if the sponsoring spouse is a U.S. citizen (vs. a green card holder).

 U.S. citizen married to a foreign national & living in the U.S.

-For more information about adjusting your status while living in the U.S. we recommend reading: Obtaining a Green Card Through Marriage (Living in the U.S.)
+For more information about adjustment of status and becoming a lawful permanent resident while living in the U.S. we recommend reading: Obtaining a Green Card Through Marriage (Living in the U.S.)

 U.S. citizen married to a foreign national & living abroad

-Under the current administration, this process is taking anywhere from 11-19 months.
+Under the Trump administration, the application process is taking anywhere from 11-19 months.
 Government filing fees for the various forms and medical examination total ~$1400.
 If you choose to work with an immigration attorney, expect to pay anywhere from $1800 – $3000 in legal fees (based on a sample of NY based lawyers).
-For more information about this process, we recommend reading 6 Steps to Applying for a Spouse Visa (From Abroad)
+For more information about this process, we recommend reading 6 Steps to Applying for a Spouse Visa (From Abroad) where we break down the different phases, from filing Form I-130 to scheduling your visa appointment at the U.S. Embassy.

 Green card holder married to a foreign national